TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-managedevices-deviceinventory.md

 ## **Recommended Steps**

-Let's review a couple common device inventory issues.
+Depending on your scenario, follow the appropriate troubleshooting steps outlined below.

 **Why are phone numbers not collected from all devices?**

 Phones that are categorized as corporate devices in Intune are not identified with their full phone number when, for example, you run a mobile device inventory report.
 Bring-you-own-device phone numbers are always partially masked with asterisks (****), and only show the last 4 digits.
+For more information on data your company can see when devices are enrolled go [here](https://docs.microsoft.com/intune-user-help/what-info-can-your-company-see-when-you-enroll-your-device-in-intune).

 **I am not receiving a full inventory list of applications present on Intune-enrolled Windows devices.
 Why?**